FATelarico/ctv-blockmodeling/README.md

-Proposal of a CRAN Task View on blockmodeling
+Proposal of a CRAN Task View on Network Analysis